World's Largest Chip Unlocks Brain-Sized AI Models With Cerebras CS-2

 Cerebras' multi-node solution takes a different approach: It stores model parameters off-chip in a MemoryX cabinet while it keeps the model on-chip.
 This not only allows a single system to compute larger AI models than ever possible before, but it also combats the typical latency and memory bandwidth issues that often restrict scalability with groups of 'smaller' processors, like GPUs.
 In addition, Cerebras says this technique allows the system to scale performance near-linearly across up to 192 CS-2 systems.

 The company uses its SwarmX Fabric to scale workloads across nodes.
 This interconnect consists of the company's AI-optimized communication fabric that has Ethernet at the PHY level but runs a customized protocol to transfer compressed and reduced data across the fabric.
-Each SwarmX switch supports up to 32 Cerebras CS-2 systems.
+Each SwarmX switch supports up to 32 Cerebras CS-2 systems and serves up nearly a terabit of bandwidth per node.

 The switches connect the systems to the MemoryX box, which comes with anywhere from 4TB to 2.4PB of memory capacity.
 The memory comes as a mix of flash and DRAM, but the company hasn't shared the flash-to-DRAM ratio.
 This single box can store up to 120 trillion weights and also has a 'few' x86 processors to run the software and data plane for the system.